Table of Contents

 The degree to which a call is treated favorably is determined by the originating caller's level of “attestation” under the STIR/SHAKEN framework.

-In other words, the more transparent callers and service providers are about their relationship to the number that appears on Caller ID, the less likely their calls will be treated as fraudulent.
+In other words, the more transparent callers and service providers are about their relationship to the number that appears on their Caller ID; the less likely their calls will be treated as fraudulent.

 What are the benefits of this framework?